 During my career I spent 120 days a year for 10 years traveling on business from Japan to India and from China to Australia, attending trade shows, giving technical seminars in Mandarin Chinese to customers, and providing sales training to international sales reps.

 I also have 8 years experience as a contingency recruiter ("headhunter") working for electronic and biotech manufacturers, recruiting specialist design engineers, project managers, program managers, and mid-level individual contributors to top management employees in sales, marketing, HR, I.T., finance and accounting.
-On the engineering side I've recruited electrical, mechanical, software, firmware and audio/acoustic engineers.
+On the engineering side I've recruited electrical, mechanical, software, firmware and audio/acoustic engineers, as well as experts in microbiology and biotech R&D, QA and production.

-In the past 2 years I've very successfully tutored capable AP Calculus AB and BC students who wanted to raise their class grade and/or boost their AP Calculus exam score.
-This year I also have two AP Physics students I'm tutoring for both physics and calculus.
+In the past several years I've very successfully tutored capable AP Calculus AB and BC students who wanted to raise their class grade and/or boost their AP Calculus exam score.
+I've also tutored college students taking single and multi-variable calculus, linear algebra and differential equations as well, both in-person and online.

 In teaching mathematics, I am especially perceptive at finding out what a student doesn't get in concepts or techniques.
 Once I know where the problem lies, I explain it in very clear terms, so my students get much stronger in their ability to work problems and take tests.